afeld/tech-foundations/README.md

    1. Click `Download comma delimited roster with Excel extension.`
    1. Move to `terraform/students.csv`
 1. Run `terraform apply -parallelism=400` (arbitrarily high number)

+As the course enrollment changes, re-run the last two steps.

+As students go through the setup (below), you can re-run the `apply` to get a report of who is missing billing.

 ## Student setup